The0zzy/bf2042-portal-github-plugin/README.md

 ## About
 This is a plugin for the [Battlefield Portal Browser Extension](https://github.com/LennardF1989/BF2042-Portal-Extensions) which adds the feature to pull/push your portal experience changes to GitHub repositories.
+The plugin utilizes the [GutHub REST API](https://docs.github.com/en/rest) with the [Octokit Javascript library](https://github.com/octokit/octokit.js) by using GitHub Personal Access Tokens.

 ## Install